Design¶

 )

-Note: in general users should not need to set the low level API params and can instead rely on one of the presets, which will set the appropriate keyword args, e.g. using preset="studio" is equivalent to call with **studio_preset_kwargs.
+Note: in general users should not need to set the low level API params and can

-Attribute maps
+Attribute maps¶

-The arguments mapA and mapB are used to make the same diff logic work for trees that have different attributes names.
-The internal diff logic always works will look for the following standard attributes (derived from Studio data model):
+The arguments mapA and mapB are used to make the same diff logic work for

-• Nodes:
+- Nodes:

-• content_id: a persistent identifier for the content of the node (allows us to detect moves)
+node_id: an unique identifier that represents the node’s position within the treeparent_id: the node ID of the parent nodecontent_id: a persistent identifier for the content of the node (allows us to detect moves)sort_order: position within parent

-• Assessment items:
+- Assessment items:

-• assessment_id: like content_id for assessment items (allows us to detect moves)
+assessment_id: like content_id for assessment items (allows us to detect moves)order: sort order of the question within the exercise

 Example attribute map used to map the “standard attributes” to the attributes used by ricecooker JSON trees: